oakfang/atmol/README.md

 Creates a new particle representing a molecule with the given computation function, which marks every "gotten" particle in it as a dependency of the molecule.
 The molecule tracks its dependencies and updates its value when needed.
-The molecule will attempt to defer its computation until it is necessary (e.g. when it's another particle's depencency, or when its value is being read).
+The molecule will attempt to defer its computation until it is necessary (e.g. when it's another particle's dependency, or when its value is being read).

 > [!NOTE]
-> A molecule's computation funciton **must** be synchronous, for reasons explored in the [Reaction API](#reaction-api) section.
+> A molecule's computation function **must** be synchronous, for reasons explored in the [Reaction API](#reaction-api) section.

 ### `wave<T>(effect: () => void, scheduler?: WaveScheduler): Unsubscribe`